 Casts can be used to convert objects of any scalar type to or from any other scalar type.
-Explicit type casts are constrained by the same rules that determine the effects of implicit conversions, discussed in Section 5.6.1, "Assignment Conversions."
+Explicit type casts are constrained by the same rules that determine the effects of implicit conversions, discussed in Section 5.7.1.
 Additional restraints on casts may result from the actual sizes or representation of specific types on specific implementations.
 Representation is discussed in Chapter 4, "Declarations."
-For information on actual sizes of integral types and pointers, see your compiler guide.
+For information on actual sizes of integral types and pointers, see your User's Guide.

-Any object may be cast to void type.
-However, if the type-name in a type-cast expression is not void, then operand cannot be a void expression.
-Any expression can be cast to void, but an expression of type void cannot be cast to any other type.
-For example, a function with void return type cannot have its return cast to another type.
-Note that a void expression has a type pointer to void, not type void.
+Any object may be cast to the void type.
+However, if the type-name in a type-cast expression is void, then operand cannot be a void expression.
 If an object is cast to void type, the resulting expression cannot be assigned to any item.
 Similarly, a type-cast object is not an acceptable lvalue, so no assignment can be made to a type-cast object.

-Lvalues are discussed in Section 5.4.1.
-Section 5.6 discusses type-cast conversions and Section 4.9 discusses type names.
+Section 5.7.2 discusses type-cast conversions.
+Section 4.9 discusses type names.